EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

    Maximum number of iterations when searching for equilibrium.
 Defaults to 3.

 tolerance
    Tolerance criteria when checking for equilibrium.
-Defaults to 0.1.,
+Defaults to 0.1, meaning that up to 10 % deviation form the previously the converged value of the controlled variable is accepted and equilibrium is considered reached.

 tolerance_unmet_demand
-   Criteria checking whether the demand has been met.
-Defaults to -0.1.
+   Criteria checking whether the demand has been met by the supply for each commodity in a year.
+Defaults to -0.1 meaning that if the difference between the supply and demand is higher than 10 % of demand a warning is raised about checking the technology data.

 excluded_commodities
    List of commodities excluded from the equilibrium considerations.
-Defaults to the list `["CO2f", "CO2r", "CO2c", "CO2s", "CH4", "N2O", "f-gases"]`.
+Defaults to the list of environmental commodities such as CO2 from combustion, CO2 from reaction, CO2 captured, CO2 sequestered, methane, Nitrous oxide, F-gases.

 plugins
     Path or list of paths to extra python plugins, i.e. files with registered functions